Time: 14:15 - 15:45

 What level is the course and do I need any particular skills?

-Students should have attended a yoga course for at least two years, and have the flexibility and stamina to practise at intermediate level.
-You will need to be able to follow verbal instructions, observe and copy physical movements and use spatial awareness within a group.
+Students should have attended a yoga course before, and have the flexibility and stamina to practise at intermediate level.
+You will need to be able to follow verbal instructions, observe and copy physical movements and use spatial awareness.

 If you have suffered from any of the conditions listed below, please check with a GP whether it is suitable for you to undertake an exercise programme and bring a referral letter from your GP to your tutor.
 If you have not checked, or if it is not suitable, please do not participate in an exercise or movement class.